 Its interesting leaves and tubular flowers in pink and lilac will steal all the spotlights.
 This gorgeous winter flower plant can be the most exotic, yet the most easy-to-care plant you can get for your holiday season.

 Christmas cactus does not favor dry conditions like its relatives in the deserts.
 Therefore, watering regularly and keeping the soil slightly moist is important.
 It enjoys a lot of sunlight but avoids the direct sun as it can burn the leaves.
 Christmas cactus loves humidity so you can place it in your bathroom, kitchen, or on a tray of pebbles.
-Six weeks before blooming, cover your cactus during the day for it to speculate flower buds.
+Six weeks before blooming, cover your cactus during the day for it to exhibit flower buds.

 5. Amaryllis